Legends of the Superheroes: The Challenge

 In the first special, the Justice League of America (Batman, Robin, The Flash, Green Lantern, Hawkman, Captain Marvel, Huntress, and Black Canary) unite at the Hall of Heroes to celebrate Scarlet Cyclone's birthday.
 The party is interrupted by the Legion of Doom (Riddler, Weather Wizard, Sinestro, Mordru, Doctor Sivana, Giganta, and Solomon Grundy), who announce they have hidden a deadly bomb in a secret location, and the heroes must follow clues to find it.
 It's all actually a ruse to trick the heroes into drinking Sivana's de-powering potion.
-Despite the fact that they now lack powers, the heroes fight the villains, and manage to both disarm the bomb and recover their powers.
+Despite the fact that they now lack powers, the heroes fight the villains and manage to both disarm the bomb and recover their powers.
 Only after the whole battle is over, and the heroes have proven victorious, does Scarlet Cyclone arrive to give his aid.

 The Roast

 The second special is a celebrity roast of the superheroes hosted by Ed McMahon.
-All of the major characters from the first episode return, with the exception of the Riddler.
+All of the major characters from the first episode return, except the Riddler.
 New characters featured include Ghetto Man, an African-American superhero who performs a stand-up comedy routine; Aunt Minerva, an enemy of Captain Marvel who seeks a sixth husband from among the male superheroes; Rhoda Rooter, an entertainment reporter who snags an exclusive interview with Giganta and the Atom; and Esther Hol, Hawkman's mother.